 Unfortunately there is likely to be trillions in more bad debts which have yet to flush through the system.
 As the former masters of the universe know, this is a black hole that the government could continue to shovel money into.
 I'd rather us avoid the old adage of "In for a penny, then in for a pound".

 Whilst the big easing (as I like to call it) will fare little better than the bail-outs, it should not result in the same waste on bankers bonuses, hoarding and buying jet planes.
-Instead the big easing will create a short lived increase in bank share prices, probably benefiting those with deferred share option bonuses.
+Instead the big easing will create a relatively short lived increase in share prices, probably benefiting those with deferred share option bonuses along with penalisation of savers through low interest rates.
+Oh damn, bigger bankers bonus, more inequality and more tension.

 However, this unnecessary exposure (the major banks are already well capitalised) will also impair our ability to adapt and manage the hardships that many will experience in the coming years.
-People will become both angry and desperate.
+People will become angry, desperate and disenfranchised.